KmWahba808/AZ-900/README.md

 ---

-### 71. "<ins>Resource groups</ins> provide organizations with the ability to manage the compliance of Azure resources across multiple subscriptions."
+### 71. "<u>Resource groups</u> provide organizations with the ability to manage the compliance of Azure resources across multiple subscriptions."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. Management groups